janse180/dynamiccluster/deploy.md

 permalink: /deploy.html
 ---

+# Deployment

+This section explains how Dynamic Cluster is installed and configured.
+For some examples of particular configurations, and example scripts and Heat templates for cluster deployment, see the [Dynamic Cluster as a Service](http://eresearchsa.github.io/dcaas/) project.

-# Cloud library installation
+## Cloud library installation

-Depending on the cloud you use, its client library needs to be installed.
+Depending on the particular cloud that you use, its client library needs to be installed.

-## OpenStack
+### OpenStack

 	yum install -y python-pip gcc-c++ python-devel git